Corsad/preworkshop-proxyserver/README.md

 ##### `--host`

 The host of the destination server.
-Defaults to `127.0.0.1`.
+Defaults to `localhost`.

 ##### `--port`